Living-with-machines/maps-at-scale-hack-day-notebooks/space-time-mro/hack-day-3/readme.md

+# Hack day 3 working notebooks

+- New notebooks and code for hack day 3 should go in this branch and be organised into folders related to the theme of exploration.

 # Previous notebooks

 This is a rough content page for the previous hack days that might be useful for hack day 3...